christiansassi/blockchain-project/README.md

 3. The owner's terminal will automatically retrieve orders with a pending refund.
 Once one is found, you can select it and change its status.

 > [!Warning]
-> If you restart the owner's terminal, you need to restart the entire demo (in case there is already a pending refund).
+> If you restart the owner's terminal, you need to restart the entire demo.
-> This is because pending refunds are collected using a listener to the associated events.
 > In the current demo, there is no implementation to restore past events (though it is possible, but this is for demonstration purposes only).

 ---